cosmos/cosmos-sdk/docs/architecture/adr-template.md

 ## Further Discussions

-While an ADR is the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
+While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.